LuanSFMarques/oneDimensionalElCollision/README.md

 Vfa = [(ma - mb)*via + 2 * mb * vib]/(ma + mb)
 Vfa = [2 * ma * via (ma - mb) * vib]/(ma + mb)

+- Creation Background

+As you can see, this algorithm has some shortcomings.
+I'm an amateur developer and I'm still getting to know this vast world of programming!
+My interest in this project came when I thought of making some minimally complex algorithm using my basic knowledge and physics, so this is a love project!

+#That's all!